microsoft/pxt-arcade/docs/courses/csintro/motion-and-events/overlap2.md

 1. Starting with example #1, replace the helicopter motion with the short method using ``||controller:dx (left-right buttons)||``
 2. Review the rest of the code, and then add an on overlap event for when the helicopter overlaps with the landing (note the ``||sprites:Kind||`` of ``||sprites:LandingPad||``)
-3. The block of code in the overlap event should stop the helicopter velocity motion (both vx and vy to zero) and then change the helicopter position **up** 2 pixels so it isn't overlapping any more
+3. The block of code in the overlap event should stop the helicopter velocity motion (setting both vx and vy to zero) and then change the helicopter position **up** 2 pixels so it isn't overlapping any more
 4. **Challenge:** Add a new sprite and ``||sprites:Kind||`` to the screen (for example, a mountain or a tree) and set the overlap action to make the helicopter sprite have an erratic motion after an overlap.
 This should be 3 or more changes in position and/or velocity

 ### ~hint

+Challenge hint:

-Challenge Tip: erratic motion can be made by changing the sprite position back and forth multiple times.
+Erratic motion can be made by changing the sprite position back and forth multiple times.
 Try changes in velocity and/or position separated by short pauses.

 ### ~